« Previous Page

 Early Stage Breast Cancer (Stage I and Stage II)

-Treatment of early-stage breast cancer (stage I and stage II) may include the following:
+Treatment of early stage breast cancer (stage I and stage II) may be surgery followed by adjuvant therapy as follows:

 Late Stage Breast Cancer (Stage III and Stage IV)